 Language and Arts!

-With support from the Australian Government through the Department of Communications and the Arts’ Indigenous Language & Arts Program, Carclew in partnership with Lee-Ann Buckskin & Associates are proud to be moving into the second phase of this important project with Tjitjiku Tjukurpa (The Children’s Dreaming) Project.
+In partnership with Lee-Ann Buckskin & Associates, Carclew is proud to be moving into the second phase of this important project with Tjitjiku Tjukurpa (The Children’s Dreaming) project.

-Under the guidance of cultural custodians, Carclew, Lee-Ann Buckskin & Associates and regional partners will work with children from Amata, Ernabella, Mimili and Davenport Communities to teach and record ancient inma in Pitjantjatjara and Yankunytjatjara languages, through exploration into the Seven Sisters Dreaming from this region.
+Under the guidance of cultural custodians, Tjitjiku Tjukurpa focuses on working with children from Amata, Pukatja, Mimili and Davenport Communities to teach and record ancient Inma in Pitjantjatjara and Yankunytjatjara languages, through exploration into the Seven Sisters Dreaming from this region.

 Tjitjiku Tjukurpa is made up of 4 key projects: